Request a Same Day Telephone Consultation

 If the security deposit is not returned within 21 days, if the tenant disagrees with the amounts deducted, or if the tenant did not receive an itemization accompanied by receipts, the tenant should send a letter to the landlord via certified mail return receipt requested.
 If the landlord does not respond within a reasonable time (7 to 10 days), the tenant should then file a claim in Small Claims Court for the actual security deposit withheld and statutory damages of two times that amount pursuant to California Civil Code 1950(i).
 Consider meeting with an attorney prior to filing for advice on preparation and presentation of your claim.

 Have a few additional questions?
-If you would like additional information and/or assistance from a Los Angeles California landlord tenant attorney, Melissa C. Marsh, please schedule a telephone consultation for as little as $129* by completing our Telephone Consultation Request Form and Melissa Marsh will call you back at the time you select.
+If you would like additional information and/or assistance from a Los Angeles California landlord tenant attorney, Melissa C. Marsh, please schedule a telephone consultation for as little as $179* by completing our Telephone Consultation Request Form and Melissa Marsh will call you back at the time you select.
+Please note that at least 30 minutes is required for Ms. Marsh to properly review your options pertaining to any landlord tenant matter due to the interplay of local, county, and state laws.

 Disclaimer: The information presented on this web site was prepared by Melissa C. Marsh for general informational purposes only and does not constitute legal advice.
 The information provided in my articles and alerts should not be relied upon, or used as a substitute for professional legal advice from an attorney you retain to advise or represent you.
 Your use of this Internet site does not create an attorney- client relationship.
 Transmission of this article is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 All uses of the contents of this site, other than personal uses, are prohibited.
 You may print or email a copy of any information posted on this web site for your own personal, non-commercial, use, but you may not publish any of the articles or posts on this web site without the Express Written Permission of Melissa C. Marsh.